rdmorganiser/rdmo-docs/docs/management/domain.rst

 .. |optionsets| image:: ../_static/img/icons/optionsets.png
 .. |delete| image:: ../_static/img/icons/delete.png

-The sidebar on the left-hand side shows additional interface items:
+The sidebar on the right-hand side shows additional interface items:

 * **Filter** filters the view according to a user given string.
 Only elements containing this string in their path will be shown.
 * **Options** offers additional operations: